 Heating Photos

 I consider the heating system to be the forgotten stepchild of a home.
 Many gas-fired, forced-air furnaces suffer from minimal or no maintenance.
-And as a result, perform poorly or even unsafely.
+And as a result, they perform poorly or even unsafely.
 In this age of higher energy costs and increased environmental concerns, regular maintenance of a furnace is paramount.
-Furnaces are apparently designed to last in the area of 20-30 years.
+Furnaces are apparently designed to last in the area of 20-25 years.
 Few, if any in our area are replaced at that time.
-Most furnaces that I run into are as old as the home itself, many are twice as old as their expected design life.
+Most furnaces that I run into are as old as the home itself, and many are more than twice as old as their expected design life.
 I will periodically run across a furnace that is 60 or 70 years old.
-While often happily chugging away, these appliances are certainly not efficient and some will be unsafe.
-A surprisingly common defect that I find is loose, disconnected, and damaged ductwork, which will significantly affect the cost of heating/cooling.
+While often happily chugging away, these appliances are certainly not efficient and some are unsafe.
+A surprisingly common defect that I find is loose, disconnected, and damaged ductwork, which will significantly affect the cost of heating/cooling (in a bad way).
 It is relatively easy to seal connections in ductwork, but replacement of damaged or inefficient ducting should be entrusted to a licensed heating contractor.
 Another consideration is that older ducting may be wrapped with an insulation that contains asbestos, which should be addressed by licensed and qualified professionals.

 Click on these thumbnail images for a nifty little slide show and descriptions.